erwan-lemonnier/s3-image-resizer/README.md

     # Fetch an image into memory
     i.fetch(url)

-    # Resize the image and store it to S3
+    # Resize the image and store it to S3, and discard the resized
+    # image once stored
-    i.resize(
+    url1 = i.resize(
         width=200
     ).store(
         in_bucket='my-images',